MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 For verification proof, you may submit a screenshot of the website showing name, address, contact information, and domain of the organization.

-If employment verification is rejected, or if the domain of the registered email is not the same as the employer's public domain, you must provide documentation ***confirming your email domain is under the ownership of your employer***, in the form of:
+If employment verification is rejected, or if the domain of the registered email isn't the same as the employer's public domain, you must provide documentation ***confirming your email domain is under the ownership of your employer***, in the form of:

 * Assignment letter from an authorized representative of the organization.
 * Domain ownership records, such as [whois](https://www.whois.com/whois).